-Effective onboarding requires performing a plethora of tasks in a structured and organised way.
-A new hire checklist is useful to ensure all new recruits go through a consistent and first-rate onboarding process.
+Effective onboarding requires performing a range of tasks in a structured way.
+A new hire checklist is useful to ensure all new recruits go through a consistent and first class onboarding process.

 According to research, 20% of new hires quit within the first 45 days of employment, making both candidate selection and new hire onboarding imperative issues for any recruiter.

 To learn more about the importance of onboarding, BambooHR surveyed over 1,000 U.S. adults, comparing those who received effective onboarding to those who didn’t.
 The differences are striking.
 Employees who experienced effective onboarding were:

 - 18 times more likely to feel highly committed to their organization

 - 30% more likely to feel strongly integrated into their workplace culture

 - 30 times more likely to have high job satisfaction

 Also, organisations with effective onboarding had:

 - 38% more employees who were confident in their ability to do their job